luokailun/luokailun.github.io/index.md

 ### Research

-My main research area is Knowledge Representation and Reasoning of Artificial Intelligence.
+My main research area is Knowledge Representation and Reasoning in Artificial Intelligence.
 My research interest is Reasoning about Actions, Situation Calculus, Verification and Synthesis of Generalized forms of Strategies.

 ### Papers